 The aim of the scheme is to help improve the lives of victims and survivors through the provision of funding for social support activity, enabling them to maintain engagement with The Executive Office and to support each other throughout the process.

-The Executive Office is inviting applications from the organisations exclusively supporting victims and survivors of historical institutional abuse for the financial year 2017/2018.
-Application links are attached, see paragraph 7 below.
+The Executive Office is inviting applications from the organisations exclusively supporting victims and survivors of historical institutional abuse for the period November 2018 – March 2019.
+Application links are attached, see below.

 In order to be eligible for grant funding, your organisation must: